KeiShadow/flutter_shop/README.md

-# flutter_shop
+# Flutter Shop

-A new Flutter project.
+Flutter project, with api from https://fakestoreapi.com/ Using with bloc and freezed

 ## Getting Started